GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 **Slide 77:** Mitch: In support of these patterns, we decided to build some new components and features for the design system as well.

-**Slide 78:**	In deciding what components we were going to develop, we looked at the existing guidance we had...
-We thought about what we were doing...
+**Slide 78:**	In deciding what components we were going to develop, we looked at the existing guidance we had.
+We thought about what we were doing.
 And we looked for gaps, and asked ourselves, what are the opportunities for components to develop?

 In the end, we ended up building:

 - An **In-page navigation7** component
 - **Input Masking** functionality for form inputs, and
-- a **Language Selector** component
+- a **Language Selector** component.

 What was great about this process was that we were able to develop new components and new functionality, based on real user needs we'd either documented in our pattern guidance, or discovered in the process of building out the pattern section of the USWDS website.